 SEC.
-245. [19 U.S.C.
-2317] AUTHORIZATION OF APPROPRIATIONS.
+245. (19 U.S.C.
+2317) AUTHORIZATION OF APPROPRIATIONS.

-- (a) IN GENERAL.-There are authorized to be appropriated to the Department of Labor, for the period beginning October 1, 2001, and ending December 31, 2007, such sums as may be necessary to carry out the purposes of this part, other than subpart D. - (b) Period of Expenditure.-Funds obligated for any fiscal year to carry out activities under sections 235 through 238 may be expended by each State receiving such funds during that fiscal year and the succeeding two fiscal years.
+- (a) IN GENERAL.-There are authorized to be appropriated to the Department of Labor, for the period beginning October 1, 2001, and ending June 30, 2022, such sums as may be necessary to carry out the purposes of this part. - (b) PERIOD OF EXPENDITURE.-Funds obligated for any fiscal year to carry out activities under sections 235 (19 USC 2295) through 238 (19 USC 2298) of this title may be expended by each State receiving such funds during that fiscal year and the succeeding two fiscal years.

 SEC.
-246. [19 U.S.C.
-2318] DEMONSTRATION PROJECT FOR ALTERNATIVE TRADE ADJUSTMENT ASSISTANCE FOR OLDER WORKERS.
+246. (19 U.S.C.
+2318) DEMONSTRATION PROJECT FOR ALTERNATIVE TRADE ADJUSTMENT ASSISTANCE FOR OLDER WORKERS.

-- (a) IN GENERAL.- - (1) ESTABLISHMENT.-Not later than 1 year after the date of enactment of the Trade Adjustment Assistance Reform Act of 2002, the Secretary shall establish an alternative trade adjustment assistance program for older workers that provides the benefits described in paragraph (2). - (2) Benefits.- - (A) Payments.-A State shall use the funds provided to the State under section 241 to pay, for a period not to exceed 2 years, to a worker described in paragraph (3)(B), 50 percent of the difference between- - (i) the wages received by the worker from reemployment; and - (ii) the wages received by the worker at the time of separation. - (B) HEALTH INSURANCE.-A worker described in paragraph (3)(B) participating in the program established under paragraph (1) is eligible to receive, for a period not to exceed 2 years, a credit for health insurance costs under section 35 of the Internal Revenue Code of 1986, as added by section 201 of the Trade Act of 2002.
+(a) IN GENERAL.-

+- (1) ESTABLISHMENT.-Not later than 1 year after the date of enactment of the Trade Adjustment Assistance Reform Act of 2002, the Secretary shall establish an alternative trade adjustment assistance program for older workers that provides the benefits described in paragraph (2). - (2) BENEFITS.- - (A) PAYMENTS.-A State shall use the funds provided to the State under section 241 (19 USC 2313) of this title to pay, for a period not to exceed 2 years, to a worker described in paragraph (3)(B), 50 percent of the difference between- - (i) the wages received by the worker from reemployment; and - (ii) the wages received by the worker at the time of separation. - (B) HEALTH INSURANCE.-A worker described in paragraph (3)(B) participating in the program established under paragraph (1) is eligible to receive, for a period not to exceed 2 years, a credit for health insurance costs under section 35 of title 26, as added by section 201 of the Trade Act of 2002.

-(3) Eligibility.-
+(3) ELIGIBILITY.-